Arab culture: Internet

 The Internet in the Arab world is powerful source of expression and information as it is in other places in the world.
 While some believe that it is the harbinger of freedom in media to the Middle East, others think that it is a new medium for censorship.
 Both are true.
 The Internet has created a new arena for discussion and the dissemination of information for the Arab world just as it has in the rest of the world.
 The youth in particular are accessing and utilizing the tools.
 People are encouraged and enabled to join in political discussion and critique in a manner that was not previously possible.
 Those same people are also discouraged and blocked from those debates as the differing regimes try to restrict access based on religious and state objections to certain material.

 This was posted on a website operated by the Muslim Brotherhood:The internet in the Arab world has a snowball effect; now that the snowball is rolling, it can no longer be stopped.
 Getting bigger and stronger, it is bound to crush down all obstacles.
 In addition, to the stress caused by the Arab bloggers, a new forum was opened for Arab activists; Facebook.
 Arab activists have been using Facebook in the utmost creative way to support the democracy movement in the region, a region that has one of the highest rates of repression in the world.
 Unlike other regions where oppressive countries (like China, Iran and Burma) represent the exception, oppression can be found everywhere in the Arab world.
 The number of Arab internet users interested in political affairs does not exceed a few thousands, mainly represented by internet activists and bloggers, out of 58 million internet users in the Arab world.
 As few as they are, they have succeeded in shedding some light on the corruption and repression of the Arab governments and dictatorships.

 Public Internet use began in the US in the 1980s.
 Internet access began in the early 1990s in the Arab world, with Tunisia being first in 1991 according to Dr. Deborah L. Wheeler.
 The years of the Internet's introduction in the various Arab countries are reported differently.
-Wheeler reports that Kuwait joined in 1992, and in 1993, Turkey, Iraq and the UAE came online.
+Wheeler reports that Kuwait joined in 1992, and in 1993, Iraq and the UAE came online.
 In 1994 Jordan joined the Internet, and Saudi Arabia and Syria followed in the late 1990s.
 Financial considerations and the lack of widespread availability of services are factors in the slower growth in the Arab world, but taking into consideration the popularity of internet cafes, the numbers online are much larger than the subscription numbers would reveal.